The essence behind the identity.

 Branding is the act of creating or building an entity designed to build consumer loyalty taking place in a company, individual product, product lines, celebrities, events, and places.

 The Brand Essence

 The brand’s character.

-Brand essence is the core characteristic which defines a brand.
+Brand essence is the core characteristic that defines a brand.
 It is an intangible attribute that separates your brand from your competition’s brand by your audience.
 It is emotional and based on feelings.
-A brand essence is intangible for your audience, unique to your brand and, most importantly, reliable.
+A brand essence is intangible for your audience, unique to your brand, and, most importantly, reliable.

 Brand identity is the visible elements of a brand, such as color, design, and logo, that identify and distinguish the brand in consumers’ minds.
 Brand identity is distinct from brand image. … Designs its logo.
 Uses colors, shapes, and other visual elements in its products and promotions.

 Brand behavior is how your brand interacts and reacts with real customers in the real marketplace.
 While your positioning statement may say one thing about your values and strengths, truly demonstrating them is another matter.